ursa-labs/arrow-r-nightly/README.md

 Additional distribution-versions are supported by mapping them to binary builds that we know to work for them, such as Fedora to CentOS.
 See [distro-map.csv](https://github.com/ursa-labs/arrow-r-nightly/blob/master/linux/distro-map.csv) for a complete list.

+All Linux binaries except for `centos-7` include support for connecting to AWS S3, so they have additional system requirements--`libcurl` and `openssl`--that must be installed prior to installing `arrow`.

 Daily builds are kept for 30 days.

 The `pkgdown` documentation site is also built daily.
 See https://ursalabs.org/arrow-r-nightly/.